gdelazzari/Mushley/README.md

 ## Current repository structure
 The following Python modules are implemented:
 - `datasets.py` provides a way to load the [ics.uci.edu mushroom dataset](https://archive.ics.uci.edu/ml/datasets/Mushroom).
-- `utils.py` provides some utility functions (shuffle, split) for working with datasets.
+- `utils.py` provides some utility methods (shuffle, split) for working with datasets.
 - `logistic.py` trains a LogisticRegression (from scikit-learn) for the mushroom dataset.
 - `agaricus-lepiota.data` is the actual dataset which is included in the repository for convenience.